ceramicnetwork/js-did/website/docs/guides/add-chain-support.md

 Lastly in `src/cacao.ts` implement a `fromSiw(name)Message` function for your blockchain which translates a given SIWX message to a CACAO.
 Again reference both SIWS and SIWE for example implementations.

 Once added, open a PR.
-You can reach out the Ceramic team for reviews and help if needed.
+You can reach out to the 3Box Labs team for reviews and help if needed.

 ### DID-Session and Ceramic Support